johansenja/qdocs-vim/README.md

 ## Installation

+First install the qdocs gem

+`$ gem install qdocs`

-Use your favourite plugin manager, eg.
+Then use your favourite plugin manager, eg.

 ```vim
 Plug 'johansenja/qdocs-vim'